-Exception: This warranty does not cover the gelcoat nor any other components fastened or applied to the hull or deck.
+Exception: The "lifetime" and "transferable" warranties do not cover the gelcoat nor any other components fastened or applied to the hull or deck.
 Gelcoat discoloration, blisters or bubbles and cracks are not considered structural defects.

 Gelcoat Ninety (90) Day Non-Transferable Warranty Correct Craft, Inc. warrants to the original retail purchaser that each new Correct Craft boat will, under normal authorized use, be free of gelcoat defect for a period of ninety (90) days from the date of delivery to the original retail purchaser.